 Here at UpCircle, we give you the benefits of rosehip oil for the face and skin by using it in several of our popular skincare products.
 You’ll find rosehip oil in our Coffee Face Scrub Floral Blend – making this our most suitable face scrub for those with sensitive or acne-prone skin.
 Using rosehip oil can also be beneficial for rosacea and eczema, so this gentle face scrub is good for both of these conditions.

-You’ll also find rosehip oil in one of our leading products – our Organic Face Serum with Coffee Oil.
-This product is ideal for all skin types.
-Lastly, we’re also including rosehip oil in our soon-to-be launched night cream, ensuring that everyone can benefit from it.
+Finally, you’ll also find rosehip oil in one of our leading products – our Organic Face Serum with Coffee Oil.
+This product is ideal for all skin types and great for brightening the skin's complexion.

 Rosehip oil benefits for the skin